Human & Veterinary Medicine

 Since 1928

-Peer-reviewed (each article was independently analyzed before by two specialists).
+Peer-reviewed (each article is independently analyzed by two specialists).

-The journal covers all the fields of human and veterinary medicine and publishes original papers, short communications, case reports and review articles.
-Each published article was seen before by two reviewers and at least one specialist in foreign languages.
-Peer-review policy: double blind peer-review.
-The editors use a software that screens for plagiarism.
+The journal covers all fields of human and veterinary medicine and publishes original papers, short communications, case reports, and review articles.
+Each published article is evaluated by two reviewers and at least one specialist in foreign languages.
+Peer-review policy: double-blind peer review.
+The editors use software that screens for plagiarism.
 Electronic submission is required.
-We inform the authors about our decision (acceptance or rejection) in 3-8 weeks after their submission.
-The average overall time from submission of the manuscript to publication is 10 weeks.
+Authors are informed about the editorial decision (acceptance or rejection) within 3–8 weeks after submission.
+The average overall time from manuscript submission to publication is 10 weeks.

-Our journal, HVM Bioflux, is a good opportunity for you to publish your papers on time, color, both printed and online, open access, unlimited pages.
-The journal allows the author(s) to hold the copyright without restrictions.
+Our journal, HVM Bioflux, offers a good opportunity to publish papers in a timely manner, in color, both in print and online, open access, with unlimited pages.
+The journal allows author(s) to retain copyright without restrictions.

-This is an open-access journal distributed under the terms of the Creative Commons Attribution License CC-BY, which permits unrestricted use, distribution and reproduction in any medium, provided the original author and source are credited.
+This is an open-access journal distributed under the terms of the Creative Commons Attribution License (CC-BY), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
 The journal has no article submission charges.
-The journal has a waiver policy for developing country authors (only for cases of very good quality manuscripts).
+The journal has a waiver policy for authors from developing countries (only in cases of very high-quality manuscripts).

-For papers submitted since January 2011, a publication fee of 150 USD, or 650 LEI should be payed after your paper is accepted.
-The authors can choose a fast track publication option that enables the publication of the paper in under 3 weeks, if the article is accepted.
-In this case the publication fee is 300 USD or 1200 LEI, if the article is accepted.
-When the manuscript's first author is a member of the Editorial Board (HVM Bioflux), there is no fee for publication.
-Please attach a scanned payment document and email to zoobiomag2004@yahoo.com
+For papers submitted since January 2011, a publication fee of 150 USD or 650 LEI must be paid after acceptance.
+Authors may choose a fast-track publication option, enabling publication within less than 3 weeks, if the article is accepted.
+In this case, the publication fee is 300 USD or 1200 LEI.
+When the manuscript’s first author is a member of the Editorial Board (HVM Bioflux), no publication fee is required.

-Some papers need to be edited to English, the fee for this service is 50 USD for members or non-members of the board.
+Some papers require English language editing; the fee for this service is 50 USD for both members and non-members of the Editorial Board.

 Payment to: Bioflux SRL